goshiphq/goship-cms/content/blog/3-benefits-truckload-freight-shipping.md

   benefits shippers regardless of the industry and compan
 postedAt: 1569387611000
 news: false
-description: Full truckload can best benefit shippers who have more than 10,000 pounds, or more than 10 pallets of freight to transport.
+description: Full truckload is a freight shipping option that can best benefit shippers who have more than 10,000 pounds, or more than 10 pallets of freight to transport.
 altText: "Full truckload "
 image: https://storage.googleapis.com/goshiprepo/prod/blog/images/3-benefits-truckload-freight-shipping.jpg
 ---